-Acreage Report- An acreage report is due to your insurance agent by the acreage reporting date to include all acreage (insurable and uninsurable), designated by type, in the county in which you have a share.
+Acreage Report- An acreage report is due to your insurance agent by the acreage reporting date to include all acreage (insurable and uninsurable), by type, in the county in which you have a share.

-Notice of Loss-You must notify us at least 15 days before any production from any unit will be sold by direct marketing.
-Failure to give timely notice that production will be sold by direct marketing will result in an appraised amount of production to count of not less than the production guarantee per acre if such failure results in our inability to make the required appraisal.
-See your insurance agent for additional detailed requirements.
+Direct Marketing-You must notify us at least 15 days before any production from any unit will be sold by direct marketing.
+Failure to give timely notice that production will be sold by direct marketing will result in production to count of not less than the production guarantee per acre if such failure results in our inability to make the required appraisal.